jonathangreco/zf2-doctrine-tutorial/README.md

 Installation
 ------------

-Run `php composer.phar for install` vendor's library and set params for yous 2 Databases.
+Run `php composer.phar for install` vendor's library and set params for your 2 Databases.
 Run this command line :
 `vendor/bin/doctrine-module orm:validate-schema`